ColaLL/IONE/README.md

 # IONE
-Source Code and anonymous data for IJCAI 2016 paper "Aligning Users Across Social Networks Using Network Embedding"
+Source Code and anonymous twitter_foursquare data for IJCAI 2016 paper "Aligning Users Across Social Networks Using Network Embedding"

-<b>Note that as we are not the dataset owners, it is the across network embedding code with Synthetic dataset.
-If you can ask for the dataset permission of the author of paper IJCAI 15 paper "Integrated Anchor and Social Link Predictions across Partially Aligned Social Networks", we can share a complete version with all pre-preparation data.</b>
+<b>If you use the data and code of this project, please cite the following three papers.
+Note that the data and code only can be used for research purposes</b>

 @inproceedings{zhang2015integrated,<br>
   title={Integrated Anchor and Social Link Predictions across Social Networks.},<br>